yomguy/DeeFuzzer/README.rst

     sudo pip install -U deefuzzer

-If you have some version problems with the installation, please try in a virtualenv.
+If you have some version problems with the installation, please also try in a virtualenv.

-For more informations, please see on `GitHub <https://github.com/yomguy/DeeFuzzer>`_ or tweet to @yomguy

 As a streaming client, the DeeFuzzer needs a local or remote streaming server like Icecast2 to do something::